spal02482/Group-Chat-over-LAN/README.md

   From now on any message sent will be received by all the other computers along with the IP of the sender.

+## What I used :

+ - `getaddrinfo()` to get the linked list of addrinfo structures.
+ - used *I/O multiplexing* i.e. `poll()` to handle updates on various file descriptors, such as taking input, receiving incoming connections and receiving messages from clients.
+ - `C++ vector` to manage the addresses of the clients.